 # Getting Started

 This introductory section guides you through your first experience with Grapedrop.
-We will start from creating a project from scratch up to the online publication of a complete project.
+We will start by creating a project from scratch and work up to the online publication of a complete project.

 Here you can find the final result of this guide: Getting Started Result

 Once you have created your account and logged in to Grapedrop, we will redirect you to your main dashboard page.